opkcloud/meerkat-tidb-app-source/HTAP_en.md

-TiDB has powerful HTAP capabilities, and TiKV and TiFlash can be configured on different machines to solve the problem of HTAP resource isolation.
+TiDB has powerful HTAP capabilities.
+TiKV and TiFlash can be configured on different machines to solve the problem of HTAP resource isolation.
 ## Enable MPP with the following command:
 ````
 ALTER TABLE test.table_name SET TIFLASH REPLICA 1;